-Not everyone is interested in the latest museum exhibitions and sometimes we’d rather not spend our day off exploring yet another 400 year old building.
+Not everyone is interested in the latest museum exhibitions.
+Sometimes we’d rather not spend our day off exploring yet another 400-year-old building.
 If you are an avid reader of this blog no doubt you would occasionally prefer a weekend activity where you get your heart pumping, have some fun and keep fit at the same time.

 Chelsea Clip’n Climb